vacuarwen/jQuery-Tetris-Game/README.md

 Score & Levels: Track your score and increase game speed as you level up.
 Pause/Resume: Pause the game at any time and resume without resetting the current state.
 Responsive UI: The game adapts to various screen sizes and maintains a clean layout.
-Dark Theme: Modern dark-themed UI using Bootstrap 5 for a visually appealing experience.
+Dark Theme: dark-themed UI using Bootstrap 5 for a visually appealing experience.

 Getting Started